Drone Night Flying Rules 2026 — What Part 107 Pilots Need to Know

 Updated Training Requirement

-Here’s where it stands in 2026:
+Here’s where it stands for 2026:

 Initial Knowledge Test

-• Anti-collision light requirements and visibility minimums
+• Anti-collision lighting requirements and the 3-statute-mile visibility minimum

 Recurrent Training — WINGS and the Online Course Option